 Cutty Sark

-If you want to stay in the heart of this trendy area of London, your best bet is to check in to the Bermondsey Square Hotel.
+If you want to stay in the heart of this trendy area of London, your best bet is to stay at Bermondsey Square Hotel.
 The hotel sits along Bermondsey Street, so you couldn’t be in a better location.
-It takes less than 10 minutes to walk from Tower Bridge Station to the hotel, and it’s a pet-friendly hotel in London too!
+It takes less than 10 minutes to walk to it from Tower Bridge Station and it’s a pet-friendly hotel in London too.

 We stayed in one of their Terrace Rooms, which was very spacious inside, with a large shared terrace.
-The terrace would be perfect to sit out on during the summer months.
 It was a gorgeous modern room, with a luxury bed, rain shower, and complimentary snacks being only some of its features.
 The big plus for me were the large French doors that opened onto the terrace.
-Other requests such as fresh milk or a newspaper could easily be made at the reception desk.

 >> Click here for the most up to date prices at the Bermondsey Square Hotel <<

 Have you wandered around Bermondsey before?
 We only spent one day in Bermondsey, so I would love to hear what other places we should visit when we return.
-Please feel free to leave a comment below!
+Please feel free to leave a comment below with any tips you may have regarding more things to do near Bermondsey.
 And don’t forget to follow my latest travels on Instagram too.